illuminatech/sync-many-attribute/README.md

 Each such attribute matches particular `BelongsToMany` relation and accepts array of related model IDs.
 Relations will be automatically synchronized during model saving.

-> Note: in general such approach make a little sense, since Eloquent already provides fluent interface for many-to-many relation synchronization.
+> Note: in general such approach makes a little sense, since Eloquent already provides fluent interface for many-to-many relation synchronization.
 However, this extension make come in handy while working with 3rd party CMS like [Nova](https://nova.laravel.com), where you have a little control over model saving and post processing.
-Also it make simply controller code, removing relation operations in favor to regular attribute mass assignment.
+Also it may simplify controller code, removing relation operations in favor to regular attribute mass assignment.

-In order to use the feature you should add [[\Illuminatech\SyncManyAttribute\SyncManyToManyAttribute]] trait to your model class and declare `syncManyToManyAttributes()` method defining attributes for relation synchronization.
-This method should an array, which each key is the name of the new virtual attribute and value is the name of the relation to be synchronized.
+In order to use the feature you should add [[\Illuminatech\SyncManyAttribute\SyncManyToManyAttribute]] trait to your model class and declare `syncManyToManyAttributes()` method, defining attributes for relation synchronization.
+This method should return an array, which each key is the name of the new virtual attribute and value is the name of the relation to be synchronized.

 For example: